nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Suppose you want to find all team members named Alex or David.

-Enter the command `find member -n alex david` to find all team members named Alex or David.
+Enter the command `find member -n alex david`.

 If done successfully, you should the see all team members named Alex and David show up under in the member list in the [current team section](#current-team-section).
 You can also find your team members by their email using the `-e` flag.